 How does this work?

-At the beginning of each month, I will post a set of questions for you to consider.
-These will have been created by Darryl and myself in order to generate discussion.
+At the beginning of each month, I posted a set of questions for you to consider.
+These have been created by Darryl and myself in order to generate discussion.
 All you have to do is read the relevant chapters and then join in the forum chat at the beginning of each month when you can.
 (These discussions are always open so you can still take part if you wish)

 How can you take part?

 In order to take part in any of my discussions, you need to be registered on my website to comment.
 Just click on any of the login buttons you see on my website and I will approve you.
-Then check out the discussion on my #LibraryStaffLoveLearning page or here to see all discussions over the last few years.
+Then check out the discussions on my #LibraryStaffLoveLearning page to see all discussions over the last few years.

 UPDATE!
 On January 13th we ran a free webinar discussion group with the co-authors of Focus on Inquiry, Dr Dianne Oberg and Dr Jennifer Branch-Mueller.
 We recorded the session which you can freely watch and you can read the discussion that took place too.
 Check it out here The webinar is at the bottom of the page.